X4201/HRXpert/README.md

 ## Overview

 HRXpert is an HR management system designed to streamline various HR processes such as job postings, candidate management, leave applications, and approvals.
-The system leverages Google Sheets, Google Forms, Google Calendar, and Google Apps Script to automate and manage tasks efficiently on AppSheet which is used as front end demo.
+The system leverages Google Sheets, Google Forms, Google Calendar, and Google Apps Script to automate and manage tasks efficiently.
+AppSheet is used as the front end demo.

 ## Features